CentraleSupelec/aristote-dispatcher/workers/README.md

 Several architectures are possibles but we had two criteria that explain why we designed it that way:
 - We want a system that is transparent for the client, as if he was asking a regular LLM following the Open AI standards.
-- We don't want to re-implement the whole Open AI API and have to maintain it.For instance, we basically want that the LLM responds his own errors and we just "forward" the response.
+- We don't want to re-implement the whole OpenAI API and have to maintain it.
+For instance, we want that the LLM responds to his own errors and we just "forward" the response.

 To respect this requirements, we divided the the project into three main components: